-The amazing murals of Yip Yew Chong, Luis Lee Jin Min and MessyMsxi can be found all around Singapore, but you'll find a wide variety lurking at Tanjong Pagar and Raffles Place.
-Go on an urban art trail and see how many pieces you can spot.
+The amazing murals of Yip Yew Chong, Luis Lee Jin Min and MessyMsxi can be found all around Singapore, but you'll find a wide variety of sculptures – abstract and concrete – lurking at Tanjong Pagar and Raffles Place.
+Go on an urban art trail or a sculpture trail and see how many pieces you can spot.

 More than 100,000 traditional Chinese graves, including the 600sqm tomb of 19th-century business supremo Ong Sam Leong, are dotted among the trees in a beautiful 233ha rainforest.
 Bukit Brown Cemetery is the city’s largest and also one of its oldest, with the first grave dating back to 1833.
 Buried here are many Singaporeans whose names are a distinctive part of the city today – names like Chew Boon Lay, Tan Kheam Hock and Chew Joo Chiat.